1959 – Opus Santi Petri

 The Catholic Services Appeal Foundation currently has five employees.

-Major recipients of the Appeal are Catholic Charities, the two Seminaries of the Archdiocese, Catholic Grade Schools and High Schools, Catholic Hospital Chaplains, the Archdiocesan Offices of Marriage, Family and Life, and Latino Ministries.
-There are 17 Collective Ministries in all.
-Parishes are also a ministry served and they receive 25% of the funds they collect if they meet their goal.
+Many of the designated ministries are set forth in the Articles and Bylaws and remain the same year-to-year.
+Major recipients of the Appeal include Catholic Charities, the two Seminaries of the Archdiocese, Catholic Grade Schools and High Schools, Catholic Hospital Chaplains, the Archdiocesan Offices of Marriage, Family and Life, and Latino Ministries.
+There are 18 Collective Ministries in all, with Rachel’s Vineyard-Twin Cities the most recent addition in 2018.
+Parishes are also a ministry served, with each parish receiving 25% of the funds it collects after meeting its parish Appeal goal.